 "My boy, that's very generous of you."
 Very.
 He has to know I didn't "get him in."
 He's not repaying a favor; he's making a pure gift.
 Don't look a gift horse...

 He thought.
 After a bit, Carol offered Darneley some tea, so he must have been thinking rather long.
 "Watch the skies, please," he said at length.
 "Survey of landforms is the workhorse– uh, sorry."
 Darneley just grinned. "–of the exploration, as it should be, but people pay too little attention to the skies.
-Reports mention fascinating stuff like rotating constellations and brilliantly colored lights—stars, planets, the observers don't know—and eccentric risings and settings, but it's just mentioned in passing, window-dressing.
+I remember you said your star-mage friend, Dr. Argyris, complained of not knowing what stars to expect on an expedition.
+Reports mention fascinating stuff like rotating constellations and brilliantly colored lights—stars, planets, the observers don't know which—and eccentric risings and settings, but it's just mentioned in passing, window-dressing.
 Nothing quantitative.
 The only visuals are as background to pictures of landforms."

 "So start doing metaphysical astronomy as well as geography?"
 Just the kind of reply Charles would make.
 The last mist of doubt dissolved.
 It was Charles, large as life and twice as natural, as the old saying went.